The Great War: Western Front

 - 20 % negative mentions

 Overall, the game's optimization has received significant criticism, with many players reporting severe performance issues such as low frame rates, stuttering, and bugs that affect gameplay.
-While some users noted improvements and stable performance on certain systems, the general consensus is that the game is poorly optimized, particularly due to the impact of DRM and memory leaks.
-Many players are calling for better optimization options and patches to address these ongoing issues.
+While some users noted improvements and stable performance on certain systems, the presence of DRM and memory leaks has been highlighted as major contributors to the game's optimization problems.
+Many players express frustration over the lack of options to adjust performance settings, leading to a generally negative perception of the game's optimization.

 “I was worried about the game being a buggy, slow mess after playing the demo a few months back, but honestly they have improved performance a lot and it runs fine (after updating my graphics card driver, it was crashing before but I haven't had one since I did that).”